harryjackson/cool/README.md

 I use Cmake where the src directory is ./src and build is ./build.
 Cmake generates an XCode project.
-I'm using an out of source build so I can compeltely blast everythign under ./build and start from scratch.
+I'm using an out of source build so I can completely blast everything under ./build and start from scratch.

 To generate an XCode project do this...